dotink/jin/README.md

-Jin - Jsonified Ini Notion
+Jin - Jsonified Ini Notation
 =====

 Jin is a simple configuration language which can be used for all sorts of purposes.
 It's similar